siteorigin/docs/widgets-bundle/extending-widgets-bundle.md

 siteorigin_widget_register('hello-world-widget', __FILE__, 'Hello_World_Widget');
 ```

 Once you've done this, you'll see your widget in the Plugins > SiteOrigin Widgets list, it can be activated and deactivated, and you'll see an 'Untitled Widget' in Page Builder widgets and a blank widget in other widget lists.
-So you can't really use your widget yet, but it's there!
+So you can't really use your widget yet, but it's there! :metal: